OctopusDeploy/blog/blog/2020-09/database-migrations-lessons-learned/index.md

 The crucial takeaway from these lessons is to isolate your upgrade scripts from the main production code so that its behavior is _snapshotted in time_.

-In summary, our database migration lessons learned are as follows:
+In summary, our database migration lessons learned are:

 * Keep your migration scripts away from your production code.
 * Keep it low-tech, don’t deserialize.
 * Write tests to exercise each migration script individually.